kamlekar/HTML-Skinning-Boilerplate/README.md

 ###Usage

-To watch for template and sass changes, `cd` to project directory and then `gulp watch`.
+To watch for pre-template, post-template, sass changes and svg sprite change, `cd` to project directory and then `gulp watch`.

-> Note: _if you are doing the above step frequently, you can create a batch extension file.
-I have given examples for Windows and Mac OS which you can find in win-build and mac-build folders respectively._
+That's it!!

+The configuration will automatically watch for the changes.

 ###References: